August in Paris

 When it is too hot outside, a temporary exhibition in an air-conditioned museum is always good, especially if you have already visited Paris’ main attractions.

-For the time being, there is not much information on temporary exhibitions in Paris in August 2025.
+For the time being, there is not much information available on temporary exhibitions in Paris in August 2025.
 Keep clicking for the latest updates.

 Wax – Musée de l’Homme, until 7 September 2025